Pregnancy and Divorce

 If you cannot afford a lawyer, you may be able to get legal advice and help filling out forms at a neighborhood clinic, or from a lawyer or legal technician who provides limited services.
-See the publication How to Find a Lawyer and Other Legal Resources in Washington State by Legal Voice, linked in Resources.
+See the publication How to Find a Lawyer and Other Legal Resources in Washington State by Legal Voice.

-If you want to file a Petition to Decide Parentage, which will be separate from your divorce, your county prosecutor's office Family Support Division may be able to help you.
-See the publication Parentage and Parenting Plans for Unmarried Parents and Filing a Petition to Decide Parentage, both by the Northwest Justice Project, linked in Resources.
+If you want to file a Petition to Decide Parentage, which will be separate from your divorce, your county prosecutor’s office Family Support Division may be able to help you.
+See the publication Parentage and Parenting Plans for Unmarried Parents and Filing a Petition to Decide Parentage, both by the Northwest Justice Project.

 Can We Get a Parenting Plan/Child Support Order With the Divorce?

 You cannot get a parenting plan or child support order until the child is born.
 You can, however, ask the court to include in the final divorce order permission to use your divorce case number again later for the parenting plan/child support orders.
 It’s called “reserving the issue” and can save you time and money.
 You can do this if: